Forecasting

 FieldTypeRequiredDescription

-future_covariatesrecord<string, number[]>NoKnown future exogenous signals aligned with horizon.
+future_covariatesrecord<string, number[]>NoKnown future exogenous signals aligned with the forecast horizon.

 static_covariatesrecord<string, number>NoPer-series scalar features such as store cluster, region, or product family.